Microarray-based Gene Expression Testing for Cancers of Unknown Primary

 Agwa, E., & Ma, P. (2013).
 Overview of various techniques/platforms with critical evaluation of each.
 Current Treatment Options in Oncology, 14 (4), 623-633.
 Abstract retrieved October 13, 2017 from PubMed database.

 BlueCross BlueShield Association.
 Evidence Positioning System.
 (4:2021).
 Gene expression-based assays for cancers of unknown primary (2.04.54).
 Retrieved May 14, 2021 from https://www.evidencepositioningsystem.com.
 (33 articles and/or guidelines reviewed)

 Greco, F.A., Lennington, W.J., Spigel, D.R., & Hainsworth, J.D.
 (2015).
 Poorly differentiated neoplasms of unknown primary site: diagnostic usefulness of a molecular cancer classifier assay.
 Molecular Diagnosis & Therapy, 19 (2), 91-97.
 Abstract retrieved September 19, 2018 from PubMed database.

 National Comprehensive Cancer Network.
-(2019, January).
+(2021, February).
 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®).
-Occult primary (cancer of unknown primary, [CUP]) (V.2.2019).
-Retrieved October 1, 2019 from the National Comprehensive Cancer Network.
+Occult primary (cancer of unknown primary, [CUP]) (V.2.2021).
+Retrieved May 17, 2021 from the National Comprehensive Cancer Network.

 National Institute for Health and Clinical Excellence (NICE).
 (2010, July).
 Metastatic malignant disease of unknown primary origin.
 Retrieved February 28, 2013 from http://www.nice.org.